bnb-chain/bnb-chain.github.io/docs/bnb-smart-chain/developers/node_operators/full_node.md

 If the flag **--syncmode** is not provided, the default sync mode will depend on the state of the data folder.
 It will be **snap** mode if you sync from genesis or **full** mode if you start from a snapshot.

+## Full Sync with Greenfield Peer (Optional)

+The Greenfield Peer is a data seed provided by Greenfield.
+You can config your BSC node to connect to the Greenfield Peer by adjusting the settings in your configuration file.
+For more details, please refer to [Greenfield Peer](../../../bnb-greenfield/for-developers/data-archive/greenfield-peer.md).

 ## Local Private Network
 Please refer to [BSC-Deploy Tools](https://github.com/bnb-chain/node-deploy) to setup a local private network.